jlbradley1844/jlbradley1844.github.io/_drafts/the-three-voids-of-philosophy.md

 a fink and just happens to just have a noble disposition, one can lead an exemplary life.
 If you're horrible, you get to be horrible, but fortunately most people are not horrible.
 The "new atheists" frequently posit that atheists as a whole are more ethical than people of faith, and they are eager to cite studies showing a statistically significant (if small) differences showing that.
-On a personal note, I would probably get along much better with a crowd of atheists than a crowd of fundamentalists.
-Is the solution, then, an hands-off libertarianism?
-Allowing everyone to make their way in this world as they see fit?

-If you think this properly reflects the beliefs of the more strident materialists and atheists, you are quite mistaken.
-In their writings, concepts like guarantees of personal liberty, equality before the law, and the host of rights accorded with left-of-center societies are presumed to arise naturally out of the matrix of material law.
-Ideals I love, but hardly fitting into a libertarian philosophy.
-These writers are instead quite insistent that the primary roadblock to this are metaphysics and postulation of greater entities, unethical presumptions that distort human nature and explain Why We Can't Have Nice Things like competent functioning democracies and healthy, ethical civic lives.
-Unfortunately, this is nothing more than wishful thinking.
+However, the "new athesists" then pose that concepts like guarantees of personal liberty, equality before the law, and the host of rights accorded with left-of-center societies are presumed to arise naturally out of the matrix of materialism.
+I'm happy to hear this, as these are ideals I love, but none of these ideas arise from science.
+While these writers are insistent that the primary roadblock to the triumph of these ideas is the belief in metaphysics and postulation of greater entities, unethical presumptions that distort human nature and explain Why We Can't Have Nice Things like competent functioning democracies, this is wishful thinking.
 The framework of universal rights and liberal governance did not spring from a materialistic basis.
 However much one may dislike Neitchze, one cannot simply discard his arguments simply because they lead to inconvenient conclusions.

 Not all atheistic philosophers are this inconsistent.
 One can believe in a moral realism or ethical universals and still hold that the essence of the universe is essentially mechanical _as a working theory_.
-What one cannot do is hold lofty assertions of moral realisms and universal rights, and then at the same time hold a theory of nature that gives these assertions no foundation, all the while attacking those who presume any different foundation rests on superstition.
+But what one cannot do is hold lofty assertions of moral realisms and universal rights, and then at the same time hold a theory of nature that gives these assertions no foundation, all the while attacking those who presume any different foundation rests on superstition.
 Why?
-Because under strict materialism, appeals to brotherly love or universal rights or even simply the survival of the human race and the planet so that "we can keep the conversation going" are not obvious conclusions of a materialistic worldview; they are much more easily explained as the dictates of faulty wetware and sentimentality.
-One cannot invoke extrauniversals like "natural law" and "justice" as if they are platonic ideals, when the only existence they actually have is as private propery of certain sufficiently-complex biological neural networks; compelling to the thinker, but hardly compelling enough to result in enforcement of behavioral norms on others.
-Under such a worldview, humans are free to work together and build their Leviathan or whatever government they want, but they had best be resigned to the knowledge that this is a result of their own selfish impulses; nothing grander actually exists.
+Because under strict materialism, appeals to brotherly love or universal rights or even simply the survival of the human race and the planet so that "we can keep the conversation going" are not obvious conclusions of a materialistic worldview.
+They are much more easily explained as the dictates of faulty wetware and sentimentality.
+A materialist cannot invoke extrauniversals like "natural law" and "justice" as if they are platonic ideals if they can only be defined as private propery of epiphenomenon of certain sufficiently-complex biological neural networks; compelling to the thinker, but hardly compelling enough to result in enforcement of behavioral norms on others.
+Instead, the best one can say is that humans are free to work together and build their Leviathan or whatever government they want, but they had best be resigned to the knowledge that this is a result of their own selfish impulses; nothing grander actually exists.

-Moving on from the subject of individual ethics, there is possibly an even more problem compelling problem of collective ethics.
+Moving on from the subject of individual ethics, there is an even more problem compelling problem of collective ethics.
 Shared ethics requires a framework agreed to widely by society as a whole.
 Mankind is currently faced with crises if, badly handled, could